 Most of the factors that drive children’s future prospects are outside of your direct control.

 Tim Harford’s Messy has a great chapter on openness and adaptability, with plenty of lessons for parents.
 I particularly like the comparison between ladders and climbing walls.
-Because ladders have rungs in the same direction and an equal distance apart, they stop out thinking.
-This is why climbing walls – or better still trees! – are so much better.
+Because ladders have rungs in the same direction and an equal distance apart, they stop our thinking.
+This is why climbing walls (or better still, trees) are so much better.
+They require more mental engagement.
 They are messier, and more dangerous.
 But children adjust for risk.

-When the kids are getting fractious with each other it can be very hard to encourage them to play nicely together.
-One strategy that I take is to interject myself as a nuisance, and provide them with an even bigger problem.
+When the kids are getting fractious with each other it can be hard to encourage them to play nicely together.
+One strategy I take is to interject myself as a nuisance, and provide them with an even bigger problem.
 Since goal harmony beats team harmony, their behaviour improves.
 Give children shared goals and watch them prosper.
 Team building is overrated.

-I also think it’s dangerous to view your role as a parent in terms of a debate between the forces of nature and the forces of nuture.
+I also think it’s dangerous to view your role as a parent in terms of a debate between the forces of nature and the forces of nurture.
 Really, it’s neither, because:

 “we can be active agents who in part control how those interactions play out…it is the individual who is the agent of action” (Mischel, p.278)

 Whilst Descartes famously said “I think, therefore I am”; we might say “I think, therefore I can change what I am” (p.278).
 This ties in nicely with my article, “Only Individuals Choose“.

 So I believe in self-improvement, and want to cultivate that in my children.
 But I also recognise that reading to them of an evening is largely for my benefit, and my love of books and reading is part of a far broader set of abilities that will impart themselves on my kids in various multifaceted ways…